ModDota/moddota.github.io/_articles/abilities/server-to-client.md

 date: 05.12.2021
 ---

+# Sending Server values to the Client in a modifier.

 Modifier scripts are run on both the server, and every client in the game.
 A lot of the [Lua API](https://moddota.com/api/#!/vscripts) is server-side functions that the client cannot use.